 I have often seen travel related blogs sharing location via words rather than maps.
 Including a map to share the location details would dramatically improve the user experience.
 Bing maps owned by Microsoft are a popular option just like Google maps.
 In this blog, I will discuss two different methods to add Bing maps to WordPress.

 Method1: Add Manually Without a Plugin

 Step1: Go to Bing maps in our browser and select the location we want to share via map and click the share link the left pane of the maps as shown below.

-Step2: A new screen will appear with embed option.
+Step2: A new screen will appear with the embed option.
 Click the embed link on the screen and a new page with options to customize the map will appear.
-We have options to select the size of the map, styles and well as map types (static or draggable maps).
+We have options to select the size of the map, styles, and well as map types (static or draggable maps).

 Step4: Go to the post edit/create section in the WordPress dashboard and switch to text view by clicking the text link on the top right portion of the editor.
 Paste the code that we have already copied to the editor section and then publish or update the post.

 Step5: We can see the post with the embedded Bing map as shown below.

 This above method of adding Bing maps is quick and does not require any registration key from Bing.
 But if we are using maps frequently on our website as in the case of a travel blog then it is better to go with the following method of getting a key from Bing and using this key via a plugin for our maps.